MicrosoftDocs/ATADocs/ATADocs/DeployUse/working-with-detection-settings.md

 -   **Honeytoken account SIDs** – This is a user account that should have no network activities.
 This account will be configured as the ATA Honeytoken user.
 If someone attempts to use this user account ATA will create a suspicious activity and is an indication of malicious activity.
 To configure the Honeytoken user you will need the SID of the user account, not the user name.

 >[!NOTE]
-> You can find the SID of the user under the *Account Info* tab of the user's profile in the ATA console
+> You can find the SID of the user on the *Account Info* tab of the user's profile in the ATA console.

 ![ATA detection settings honeytoken](media/ata-detection-settings-honeytoken-1.7.png)